Shashi1024/Spring/Notes/Annotations.md

 - **Annotation Detection** --> For each class, Spring uses reflection to check if it's annotated with `@Component` or one of its specializations (`@Service`, `@Repository`, `@Controller`, `@Configuration`).
 - **Bean Definition** --> If an annotation is found, Spring creates a bean definition for that class, effectively telling the IoC container, "Hey, I need to manage an instance of this class."
 - **Dependency Resolution (`@Autowired`)** --> When Spring creates an instance of a bean, it then looks for `@Autowired` annotations on its constructors, fields, or setters.
 Using reflection, it identifies the required type and then searches its application context for a matching bean to inject.

+### `BeanPostProcessor`
+- it is a special bean that can intercept the creation of other beans and perform additional logic on them, both before and after they are initialized.
+- Spring's core functionality is built upon several internal `BeanPostProcessor` implementations.

+- *Annotation Processing*
+  - **Component Scanning** --> When we use `@ComponentScan`, Spring uses an internal `BeanPostProcessor` to scan the classpath for classes with stereotype annotations (`@Component`, `@Service`, etc.).
+It then registers a `BeanDefinition` for each of them.

+  - **Dependency Injection** --> When a bean is instantiated, another internal `BeanPostProcessor` called `AutowiredAnnotationBeanPostProcessor` looks at all of its fields, constructors, and setters.
+It finds those annotated with `@Autowired` and, using reflection, injects the correct bean instances into them.
+This is how the "wiring" happens.

+  - **Lifecycle Hooks** --> A `BeanPostProcessor` named `CommonAnnotationBeanPostProcessor` looks for methods annotated with `@PostConstruct` and `@PreDestroy`.
+It executes the `@PostConstruct` methods after a bean's properties have been set, and it executes the `@PreDestroy` methods just before the bean is destroyed.

+### Custom Annotations
+- **Define the Annotation** --> Use the `@interface` keyword to define a new annotation.

+- **Add Meta-Annotations** --> Use meta-annotations to define how your annotation will be used:
+  - `@Retention(RetentionPolicy.RUNTIME)` --> This is crucial.
+It tells the JVM to make the annotation available at runtime so that Spring's processors can read it.
+  - `@Target({ElementType.TYPE, ElementType.METHOD, ...})` --> Specifies where your annotation can be applied (e.g., on a class, method, field).
+  - `@Documented` --> (Optional) Indicates that the annotation should be included in Javadoc.

+- **Add Attributes** (Optional) --> You can define attributes in your annotation, similar to an interface's methods.
+These can be used to pass metadata to your processor.

+- To make custom annotation do something, we need to write a `BeanPostProcessor` that looks for it and performs a specific action.
+This is a direct application of the Proxy design pattern.